hotguac/brewferm/README.md

 The dual-loop configuration allows maintaining the target wort temperature within +/- 0.2F, although typical usage would shoot for +/- 0.5F to reduce energy consumption.

-The reference system the software is developed against is a small chest freezer with a small heating element added inside.
-The Particle IoT device controls two relays which turn the heating or cooling on as necessary to maintain temperatures.
+The reference brewing fermentation chamber is a small chest freezer with a small heating element added inside.
+The IoT device controls two relays which turn the heating or cooling on as necessary to maintain temperatures.

 The target temperature and PID tunings can be set through a clound interface using the [Particle Console](https://console.particle.io/devices) website, the command line interface with a curl command, or the [BrewFermoid Android](https://github.com/hotguac/brewfermoid) application.
 Each of the interfaces can also display current system status, PID tuning, or pause the system to suspend heating and cooling when not in use.

 The procedure for assigning sensors to beer or to chamber roles is performed by the following procedure:

-- turn power off to system
+- turn power off
 - unplug all sensors
-- turn power on to system
+- turn power on
-- wait for system to indicate sensor assignment color sequence
-    - dim white, bright white, green, yellow, red)
+- wait for the RGB LED to flash the color sequence of (dim white, bright white, yellow, yellow) to indicate it's ready for the beer sensor
 - plugin beer temperature sensor
-    - wait for color sequence (dim while, bright white, yellow, red, green)
+- wait for color sequence (dim/bright white, green, green) to indicate it's located the beer sensor
 - plugin chamber temperature sensor

-    - the system should start normal processing
+The system will find the chamber temperature sensor, start normal processing and the RGB LED will show different color sequences depending on system status

+The status codes are:
+- dim/bright white, red when the difference between target and actual wort temperature is > 1.0F
+- dim/bright white, yellow when the difference is between 0.5F and 1.0F
+- dim/bright white, green